section-engineering-education/engineering-education/content/articles/storing-data-in-python-using-json-module/index.md

 Certain programs might require different types of data to be accepted by the user.
 Whatever the aim of the program is, you'll need data structures like lists and dictionaries to store them.
-You will always want to save the data that users enter, before they close your program.
+You will always want to save the data that users enter before they close your program.
 The simplest way to do this is to use the JSON module to store your data.

 In this tutorial, we'll look at how to store data in Python using the JSON module.
 We shall also learn how to use the `json.dump()` and `json.dumps()` methods, `json.load()` and `json.loads()` methods, and their differences.
 Finally, we shall look at how to serialize and deserialize JSON to Object in Python.

 ### Prerequisites
 Have some basic knowledge of Python programming language.

-### Why store data in Python using JSON module?
+### Why store data in Python using the JSON module?
-1. Enables developers to dump simple data structures to a file and load when needed.
+1. Enables developers to dump simple data structures into a file and load them when needed.
 2. Data can be shared between Python programs using JSON.
-3. JSON format is platform or language-independent.
+3. The JSON format is platform or language-independent.
 When you store data in JSON format, you can use them easily in other programming languages too.
 4. It's simple to learn and comes in a portable format.

 ### Using json.dump()